mnisi-coder/contractor/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+##  Project notes

+colors start in styles.scss, to keep them consistant all over the project.

+make sure that you arrange pictures with folders as they are untidy in the assest folder if you are createing pictures for courasal put them in courasal folder under assests

+Make sure to use Comments on your code to allow everyone to read the code(Code is bigger than us it will out live, the next developer must be able to read code)

+Indent your code

+If you have any extra Pugins that you install from your local machine add them to the READMe file under ##Links

+## Links session
+## 1 Tailwind CSS -

+steps to install tailwind - [Reference](https://tailwindcss.com/docs/guides/angular)

+## 2 Daisy UI -

+steps to install Daisy UI - [Reference](https://daisyui.com/docs/install/)

+## 3 googl fonts Fonts

+Steps to use fonts :[Reference] (https://fonts.google.com/selection)

+## Errors session
+## Possible errors when using `terminal

+# 1
+Error : Insufficient permissions in vscode solution  :  sudo chmod -R 777 <project name>